mangs/ux-speed-calculator/README.md

 ## Developing

-Once you've created a project and installed dependencies with `npm install`, start a development server:
+Install dependencies with `npm install`, then start a development server:

 ```bash
 npm start